Quansight/Quansight-website/apps/labs/posts/intel-oneapi-msvc-spin-scipy.md

 First, let’s explore the motivation behind these updates.

 Intel provides a comprehensive toolkit for high-performance computing (HPC) and numerical computing use cases, known as [oneAPI](https://www.intel.com/content/www/us/en/developer/tools/oneapi/overview.html).
-Given that SciPy is heavily used in HPC and numerical computing, supporting the ability to build SciPy with Intel oneAPI was a natural and important step.
+SciPy is heavily used in HPC and numerical computing.
-By doing so, we aim to improve the experience for SciPy users who rely on Intel oneAPI as their primary toolkit.
+Adding support for SciPy builds with Intel oneAPI was a natural and important step to improve the experience for SciPy users who rely on Intel oneAPI as their primary toolkit.
 Additionally, since MSVC is the de facto compiler for C/C++ on Windows, we added continuous integration (CI) jobs to test SciPy compilation with MSVC, further expanding the compatibility of SciPy across platforms.

 Now, let’s talk about the transition from `dev.py` to `spin`.
-`dev.py` (also known as `do.py` [[1]](https://labs.quansight.org/blog/the-evolution-of-the-scipy-developer-cli)) was a significant step forward in improving the development workflow.
+`dev.py` (also known as `do.py`, learn more in [The evolution of the SciPy developer CLI](https://labs.quansight.org/blog/the-evolution-of-the-scipy-developer-cli)) was a significant step forward in improving the development workflow.
 However, `spin` builds on `dev.py`, taking inspiration from its design while generalizing the interface to work with a wider range of projects without the need for heavy customization.
 As a result, SciPy will directly benefit from the improvements made in `spin` and vice versa.
 Moreover, `spin` offers an additional benefit: contributors familiar with `numpy` will find it easier to navigate, thanks to the shared foundation and streamlined approach.